itsoneword/Ansible/README.md

 		}
 	}

-#and I would recommend to store vpcid into the variable and config file right after that:
+#and store vpcid into the variable and config file right after that:

 $ aws ec2 describe-vpcs --filters Name=cidr,Values=192.168.20.0/24 | jq -r '.Vpcs | .[] | .VpcId'
-#Output:
+$ #Output:
 vpc-00756859b9e6628fb

 #we can also use variables for the filter, saving there cidr brfore: cidr=192.168.20.0/24

 $ awsvpcid=$(aws ec2 describe-vpcs --filters "Name=cidr,Values=192.168.20.0/24" | jq -r '.Vpcs | .[] | .VpcId')

 #Then storing data to the config file, just in case:

 $ cd ~
 $ mkdir awsConfig
 $ touch awsConfig//awsdeploy.log